US health officials quietly release more reopening guidance

 Those early versions of the documents included detailed information for churches wanting to restart in-person services, with suggestions including maintaining distance between parishioners and limiting the size of gatherings.

-The White House initially shelved all the guidance.
-Since then, it's authorized release of some of the information.
+The White House initially shelved all the guidance, though news organizations including The Associated Press obtained copies.
+Since then, the White House authorized release of some of the information.
 But the faith-related guidance was taken out after the White House raised concerns about the recommended restrictions.

+On Wednesday, White House spokeswoman Kayleigh McEnany said there was no need for a splashy announcement about the guidance being posted because much of the information “was already out there.”
+She said initial draft guidance received “constructive criticism” and refinement during an internal government review before it was released.

+AP reporters Jill Colvin in Washington, D.C., and Jason Dearen in Gainesville, Florida, contributed to this report.

 ———